WDPS-Team/Large-Scale-Entity-Linking/README.md

     <br/>
     <span style>Figure 2.
 Score Development</span>
 </p>

-Addtionally, we identified a few examples which are currently disambiguated even better than the provided gold standard.
-These are, for example:

-- @Abi TODO
--

 To conclude, our Spark-based pipeline evidently scales well with the amount of documents being processed.
 Furthermore, we currently acheive good results for the F1 score on the given gold standard.
 We argue to a certain extent, that this gold standard does actually provide not the correct entity links, but we also acknowledge that our pipeline still requires some work to acheive results as good as the gold standard file.